The Portuguese gave away a penalty but, after Gareth Bale's equaliser, the Ballon d'Or holder then went on the rampage at the Santiago Bernabeu

-After conceding eight goals in four La Liga matches, Iker Casillas was dropped in favour of Keylor Navas in goal for Real - but 15 minutes into his debut the Costa Rica international was picking the ball out of his net after Ronaldo had conceded a penalty.
+After conceding eight goals in four La Liga matches, Iker Casillas was dropped in favour of Keylor Navas in goal for Real but 15 minutes into his debut the Costa Rican was picking the ball out of his net after Ronaldo had conceded a penalty.

-The Real talisman was punished for making contact with Pedro Mosquera when clearing a corner and Albacar lashed the spot-kick into the top corner, giving Navas no chance despite the goalkeeper diving the right way.
+The Portugal international was punished for making contact with Pedro Mosquera when clearing a corner and Albacar lashed the spot-kick into the top corner, giving Navas no chance despite the goalkeeper diving the right way.

 Elche's lead only lasted five minutes, though, as Madrid came surging back into the game with three goals in 12 minutes.